 The flag is never flown on or inside a church and never lowered to half-mast.
 On the death of a Lieutenant Governor, while in office, the flag is taken down until a successor is sworn in.

 The Lieutenant Governor's flag has precedence over all other flags in Alberta, including the national flag, with the exception of the Queen's Personal Canadian Flag and the Governor General's Flag.
 The Queen's Personal Flag or the Governor General's Flag do not displace the Lieutenant Governor's Flag from the Legislature Building or Government House when those dignitaries visit the province.
-With the Lieutenant Governor being The Queen's Representative, his flag has precedence over that of a member of the Royal Family, other than The Queen.
+With the Lieutenant Governor being The Queen's Representative, her flag has precedence over that of a member of the Royal Family, other than The Queen.

 The Administrator of the Government of the Province is entitled to fly the personal flag when performing the duties of the Office of the Lieutenant Governor.